masesgroup/KNet/src/net/Documentation/articles/performance.md

 The best produce performance was obtained with 10 messages of 100, or 10000, bytes: KNet is 20 times fast than Confluent.Kafka.
 The best consume performance was obtained with 10 messages of 10000 bytes: KNet is 4 times fast than Confluent.Kafka.

-### Stdev ratio percentage
+### SD ratio percentage

-Looking at value within the brackets that represents the ratio of the stdev it is possible to highlight that:
+Looking at value within the brackets, that represents the ratio of the SD, it is possible to highlight that:
 - in produce KNet has more stable measures except when the number of messages is high (10000 messages);
 - in consume KNet has less stable measures.